Recovery Coordination Program

 Activities, Events, and Community Engagement

-Our team organizes, facilitates, and attends a wide variety of mental health and recovery support activities and sober-friendly events to foster connection and community, which can be found on our events calendar.
+Our team organizes, facilitates, and attends a wide variety of mental health and recovery support activities and sober-friendly events.
+These activities foster connection and community, and can be found on our events calendar, Facebook, and Instagram accounts.

 The Recovery Coordination team collaborates with the Community IMPACT Team, Behavioral Health Strategic Plan Committee, local partners, and regional stakeholders to reduce stigma and increase education about mental health and substance use prevention and recovery.
 Ongoing community efforts include harm reduction education courses (e.g. fentanyl education) and creating Sober Choice spaces at community events.